20+ Quick & Easy Recipes to Make With Pizza Dough

 Football season is a great excuse to score big with some fun-loving snacks.
-Claudia Sidoti, head chef Hello Fresh, a leading meal delivery service, suggests using a premade pizza dough to wrap up these bites.
+Claudia Sidoti, a chef and member of the ETNT advisory board, suggests using a premade pizza dough to wrap up these bites.

 You can easily make knots at home using pizza dough, says Sidoti.
 Twist your dough into a knot, brush with garlic butter (simply zap some butter and minced garlic in the microwave for 10 to 15 seconds), and follow with a sprinkling of Parmesan cheese, basil, oregano, and Italian seasoning.
 Throw your knots into a cast-iron skillet, toss it in the oven at 400 degrees and bake until golden brown.

 Fall means apple pie season.
-Follow this recipe from Heart & Soul in the Kitchen by Jacques Pepin uses store-bought pizza dough to make an apple galette.
+Follow this recipe Jacques Pepin recipe that uses store-bought pizza dough to make an apple galette.
 And it's easy as pie to make.

 Turkey or chicken pot pie made with pizza dough takes comfort food to another level.
 Make a typical pot pie or opt to bake ramekin pot pies for a party or to please little tykes.
-Keep it traditional with peas and carrots or go Mediterranean (think olives, artichokes, and tomatoes) like how Taste of Home does it.
+Keep it traditional with peas and carrots or go Mediterranean (think olives, artichokes, and tomatoes) like in this recipe.

 Cheesy Onion Focaccia Bread

-You can turn any meal into gourmet by adding a cheesy focaccia bread, suggests Sidoti.
-Just top your pizza dough with brown sugar, onions, Italian seasoning, cheese, and bake.
+You can turn any meal into a gourmet event by adding a cheesy focaccia bread to it, suggests Sidoti.
+Just top your pizza dough with brown sugar, onions, Italian seasoning, cheese, and bake at 400.
+Yum!

 Stromboli is excellent when made with pizza dough, says Sidoti.
 Take half of your dough and layer ham and pepperoni lengthwise.
 You can also add onion, pepper, marinara sauce, salami, bologna, fresh mozzarella, and other cheeses if you like.
 Sprinkle with spices like basil, oregano and garlic powder.
 Roll up the dough around the toppings and seal the edges tight.
 Bake at 375 degrees for about 30 minutes or until golden brown.
 Serve with heated marinara sauce.

-Simple Comfort Food has a killer recipe for pigs in a blanket.
-These bad boys are wrapped in a doughy blanket that's lined with a spread of garlic, Dijon mustard, and cheddar cheese—a great app for an adult party.
-Of course, you can always diss the Dijon and garlic for fussy kid eaters, and for fewer calories, drop the cheese to go lighter on the calories.
+A killer recipe for this classic.
+These bad boys are wrapped in a doughy blanket that's lined with a spread of garlic, Dijon mustard, and cheddar cheese—a great party app.
+Of course, you can always ditch the Dijon and garlic for fussy kid eaters, and drop the cheese to go lighter on the calories.

-Lisa Cohn, RD, recommends making dipping sticks to clients in her NYC nutrition and wellness practice, Park Avenue Nutrition.
-Slice the pizza dough thin into 3-inch by 1-inch pieces, sprinkle with dried herbs and toss in the oven to bake.
+Lisa Cohn, RD, of Park Avenue Nutrition, recommends these dipping sticks.
+Slice the pizza dough thin into 3-inch by 1-inch pieces, sprinkle with dried herbs, and toss in the oven to bake.
 Dip ideas: hummus, guacamole, salsa, low-fat cheese spread, and yogurt dip.

-This offspring of quiche and pizza dough is a one-skillet deal blogger Imma Eat That named Quichzza.
+This offspring of quiche and pizza dough is a one-skillet deal named Quichzza.
 You'll basically press the uncooked pizza dough into the skillet and then pour in the eggs and whatever other ingredients you crave like tomatoes, bacon, onions.
 Pop the skillet into the oven and voila, quiche with a pizza dough swag.

-Pinwheels are a fun, bulked-up snack for game day or lunch for the kiddies.
-Cohn suggests rolling out the dough thin, layer with low-fat cheese, sliced chicken/turkey/vegan meat like tofurky, and grated zucchini or fresh spinach.
-Roll up, bake and slice into one-inch wide pinwheels.
+Pinwheels are a fun, bulked-up snack for game day or lunch for the kiddos.
+B.R.
+Cohn suggests rolling out the dough thin, layer with low-fat cheese, sliced chicken/turkey/vegan meat-like tofurky, and grated zucchini or fresh spinach.
+Roll up, bake, and slice into one-inch wide pinwheels.

 Fruit and Cheese Bakes